mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

-DemonSGD is an SGD based optimzer.
+DemonSGD is an SGD based optimizer.
 DemonSGD is motivated by decaying the total contribution of a gradient to all future updates.

 #### Constructors